Research Advocacy at NCI

 Advocates develop recommendations and provide input on strategic directions or broad policy issues.
 Activities may include:

-- Participating on formal advisory boards
+- Participating on formal advisory boards, like the NCI Council of Research Advocates

 - Speaking on panel discussions at scientific meetings or conferences

-- Partnering with NCI on clinical trial development and accrual
+- Supporting clinical trial development and accrual

 - Participating in peer review panels